 Notification badges display in the Admin Console on the Activity Log tab where admins can review and approve or deny recovery requests.

 Important: We strongly recommend that admins validate the authenticity of requests in person when possible.

 The user will receive an email notification when an admin responds to their recovery request.

 If approved, the user can recover access to their account by clicking the Log in to Dashlane link in that email and entering their new Master Password.
 Note that all devices using Dashlane will need to be re-authenticated following recovery.

 If denied, users should contact their admin(s) to understand why before sending a new request.

 The user can now recover their entire vault, including the data from both their personal and business spaces.
 Note that admins do not have access to users’ personal information at any point in the recovery process.

 Are emergency contacts or shared items affected by Account Recovery?

-No. Any items shared between users will be intact and emergency contacts remain in place.
+No. Any items shared between users will be intact, and emergency contacts will remain in place.